shakes76/PatternAnalysis-2024/recognition/47034073_siamese/README.md

 ## Data Preparation
 Patient meta-data was not used for simplicity as other solutions had found that they were not very essential performance [[]]().
 Although it would be simple to incorporate this data by concatenating it to the outputted feature embeddings and apply appropriate normalization.

 Data was split into a train, validation and test set.
 64% of data was used for training, 16% was used for validation and 20% was used for testing.
 Stratified sampling was used to ensure that the ground truth distribution was well represented in each set.
 This was a fairly important consideration as there was not much data in the minority class, stratification ensured all sets had adequate examples from this class.
+Model architectures and hyperparameters were only tuned on the validation set to avoid information leakage, with the test set being reserved for the final evaluation.

 Images were all processed prior to training by first downsampling them to a 256x256 resolution and then taking a center crop of 224x224 pixels.
 This was done to speed up training and and make the data compatible with the embedding model architecture.